Most and Least Allergenic Foods for Babies - Baby Chick

 Introducing Solid Foods to Babies with Food Allergies

-Keep reading because we will take a look at some of the least allergenic foods and the most allergenic foods in babies.
+Keep reading, as we will take a look at some of the least allergenic foods and those more commonly associated with allergic reactions in babies.

-Before we jump into the foods you will want to watch out for, there are some surprising statistics about infant food allergies that are important for every parent to know about.
-According to the Food Allergy Research and Education organization, 1 in 13 children have food allergies, and 30% of them are allergic to more than one food.3
+Before we jump into the foods you will want to watch out for, there are some surprising statistics about infant food allergies that are important for every parent to know.
+According to the Food Allergy Research and Education organization, 1 in 13 children has a food allergy, and 30% of those are allergic to more than one food.3

-Food allergies in children are also skyrocketing.
+Food allergies in children have also increased significantly in recent decades.
 The CDC has estimated that food allergies in children have jumped up by 50% from the years 1997-2011.4 That’s a massive jump and something we need to be paying more attention to.

 Many parents also wonder if their babies will outgrow their allergies.
-While many pediatricians tell parents that babies generally outgrow allergies to milk, the FARE (Food Allergy Research and Education) states that allergies to milk, eggs, wheat, and soy are generally resolved in childhood.5 Still, children are starting to outgrow these allergies at a much slower rate than what had previously been documented.
+While many pediatricians tell parents that babies generally outgrow milk allergies, FARE (Food Allergy Research and Education) states that allergies to milk, eggs, wheat, and soy are generally resolved in childhood.5 Still, children are starting to outgrow these allergies at a much slower rate than what had previously been documented.
 This means that many children over the age of five have still not outgrown these allergies.
-Allergies to foods like peanuts, tree nuts, fish, and shellfish are generally not outgrown, and the child will likely have an allergy to these foods lifelong.
+Allergies to foods like peanuts, tree nuts, fish, and shellfish are generally not outgrown, and the child will likely have these allergies lifelong.

-Another interesting area of research has shown that the season your baby is born may also play a role in their risk of developing a food allergy.
-Interestingly enough, a study found that babies born in Boston in the fall or the winter were more likely to have food allergies.6 So, what does this have to do with?
-It was hypothesized that this likely had to do with low UVB exposure and not enough vitamin D. This one study concluded that changes in exposure to sunlight and vitamin D might play a role in the development of childhood food allergies.6 Interesting, right?
+Another interesting area of research shows that the season your baby is born in may also play a role in their risk of developing a food allergy.
+Interestingly, a study found that babies born in Boston in the fall or winter were more likely to have food allergies.6 So, what does this have to do with?
+It was hypothesized that this was likely due to low UVB exposure rather than insufficient vitamin D. One study suggested that changes in sunlight exposure and vitamin D levels may play a role in childhood food allergies.6

 Apples

 Homemade applesauce is often the very first food for babies.
 It is full of vitamin C and naturally sweet, so babies tend to love it!
 You can try using different varieties of apples to introduce new flavors.
-Homemade applesauce is also great for mixing with other fruits as well such as mangos and peaches.
+Homemade applesauce is also great for mixing with other fruits, such as mangos and peaches.

 Peaches